Is Mixing Bipolar and Alcohol Worth the Risk?

 I would meet up with guys, drink far too much and stay with them overnight.
 Over time I questioned why the relationships never went very far, but found myself in a cycle of behavior.

-You May Also Like:Five Awesome Job Ideas for People With Bipolar Disorder
+You May Also Like:4 Tips for Parenting With Bipolar

 Related Search Topics (Ads):